|

 offending adult about committing a sin; but, if the child has been repeatedly

-abused through the years, the intimidation of the abuse may make it
+abused through the years, the intimidation of that past abuse may make it

-psychologically impossible for the child to say anything when she finally
+psychologically impossible for the child to say anything when he or she finally

 realizes what is happening morally.
 As for doing anything, well, intimidation

-about this to anyone, I will kill your dog!).
+say anything about this to anyone, I will kill your dog!”).

 possesses the capacity to do and say something, may, because of traumatic

-intimidation, not be capable of doing or saying anything about
+intimidation, not be psychologically capable of doing or saying anything about

 |